ovotech/gitoops/test/terraform/README.md

 There is currently no CI/CD for this.
 Applying this requires a user token with `admin:org` and `repo` scopes for a `failwhales` user with `OWNER` permissions.

-Secrets for the org admin are in the Kaluza Security `Engineering team's password manager.
+Secrets for the org admin are in the Kaluza Security Engineering team's password manager.
+A GitHub token for the org admin is also passed to the PR test workflow if triggered by a repository collaborator.